dkiang/Nodes/README.md

 # Class Network Visualization

-An interactive iOS app that helps students visualize their social connections in the classroom.
-Students can create a network of connections based on shared interests, and explore how information flows through their social network.
+An interactive iOS app for visualizing social connections among students in a class.
+The app allows users to create, manage, and explore relationships between students through an intuitive node-based interface.

 ## Features

 - **Interactive Node Graph**
+  - Create and manage student nodes with unique rainbow colors
-  - Drag and drop nodes to arrange the network
+  - Drag nodes to rearrange the network layout
-  - Rainbow-colored nodes for easy identification
+  - Pinch-to-zoom and pan for easy navigation
-  - Smooth animations and visual feedback
-  - Pinch to zoom for better visibility
+  - Visual feedback for active/inactive nodes

 - **Connection Management**
-  - Create connections between students by tapping nodes
+  - Create connections between students with shared interests
-  - Add shared interests to connections
+  - Automatic replacement of existing connections
-  - Visualize active and inactive connections
+  - Delete connections with a single tap
-  - Real-time updates to the network
+  - Visual labels showing common interests

 - **Path Finding**
-  - Find all possible paths between students
+  - Find the shortest path between any two students
+  - Visual highlighting of start and end nodes
-  - Animate path traversal
+  - Animated path visualization
-  - Deactivate nodes to see alternative routes
+  - Clear visual feedback for selected nodes

+- **Undo Support**
+  - Undo any action (node creation, connection management, etc.)
+  - Maintains a history of all changes
-  - Visualize how information flows through the network
+  - Easy access through the toolbar

 - **Data Persistence**
-  - Save network data between app launches
+  - Automatic saving of network state
-  - Core Data integration for reliable storage
+  - Restore previous sessions
-  - Maintain node positions and connections
+  - Maintains all connections and node positions

 ## Requirements